This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rattlesnake-Free States in America

-Alaska, Hawaii, Maine, and Rhode Island all enjoy rattlesnake-free status, thanks to their chilly climates or geographic barriers.
+Alaska, Hawaii, Maine, and Rhode Island are the only rattlesnake-free zones in the country, thanks to their less-than-hospitable climates or geographic isolation, making them distinct due to their geographic isolation.

 Alaska’s Cold Climate and Lack of Rattlesnakes